TuLAUT/TuLAUT.github.io/ds_HAI_CPS.md

-## HAI-CPS: The Hamburg AI Benchmark for Cyber-Physical Production Systems
+## HAI-CPPS: The Hamburg AI Benchmark for Cyber-Physical Production Systems

 ### Description
 The Hamburg AI Benchmark for Cyber-Physical Production Systems (HAI-CPPS) is a comprehensive dataset designed for evaluating AI models in the domains of anomaly detection, diagnosis, and reconfiguration for Cyber-Physical Production Systems (CPPS).